11 Benefits of Using a POS System

 8. Automates Tasks

 Automation is a great way to run your business more efficiently and accurately.
 If you choose the right POS, you can automate tasks like employee scheduling and inventory management.
-You can customize your system to alert you to low stock or employees that are about to hit overtime.
-This takes some of the busy work out of monitoring stock levels and mitigates costly issues like stockouts or excessive dead stock or unnecessary overtime.
+You can customize your system to alert you to low stock or employees who are about to hit overtime.
+This takes some of the busy work out of monitoring stock levels and mitigates costly issues like stockouts, excessive dead stock, or unnecessary overtime.

 Most POS systems like 7shifts and Homebase come with built-in employee schedulers or integrate with top-of-the-line tools.
 These scheduling tools can auto-populate your employee schedules based on sales and staff availability and set your POS to reject early clock-ins or overtime hours.